JosieMcateer/friday2509/README.md

 # How i expected the challenge to go?

-I expectedt struggle with this challenge.
+I expected to struggle with this challenge.
 I missed Monday- joins and inner queries and have been trying to catch up all week.
 I write a lot of notes so i knew I had the information however it was just piecing it together and working out what goes where.
+I was expecting it to be a long task- which it was, i have been 9am-2:30pm non stop working on this.
+I wasn't sure on a ERD diagram so expected t0 be a bit confused.

 # What went well?

 I think that my extra notes and using resources such as youtube and QA community really helped me.
 I started at the begining with each query and built my way up.
 In "stretch" file i have documented out all my code so that i can retrieve anytime.

+I completed an ERD diagram but did have to ask for some clarification from Shafeeq as QA community was a bit confusing in my opinion.

 # What didn't go as planned?